0franciscor/lei-21-s2-1de-g19/docs/SprintB/US9.md

 ### 1.7 Other Relevant Remarks

+* This US should be frequently used, since it allows the Company to expand its offer in terms of different test types, attracting more customers.
 *Use this section to capture other relevant information that is related with this US such as (i) special requirements ; (ii) data and/or technology variations; (iii) how often this US is held.*